 This year's event is Saturday, November 4 from 5‐8 pm at the new Covenant Place Event Center.
 30+ volunteer "chefs" are trying to unseat three-time Champion Chef, Shane Laubach, who raises money for the Hostess House.
-Each chef is a center of influence in the Grant County community and will serve their favorite dish, earning tips (donations) from the guests in the process.
+Each chef is a center of influence in the Grant County community and will serve their dish, earning tips (donations) from friends and guests in the process.
 Tip monies will benefit the nonprofit organization of their choice.
-So, 30 local charities will benefit from this event.
-Tip jars opened online October 1 at www.leadgrantcounty.org and will conclude with a tip jar at each chef’s serving station the night of the event.
+Tip jars are already open at www.leadgrantcounty.org and through Facebook and will conclude with a tip jar at each chef’s serving station the night of the event.

 This year there will be a cash bar, fun games, a live auction, photo opportunities and one of the best meals you’ll get in central Indiana.
 To attend, sponsor, volunteer, or become a chef for this year’s event, visit the website: www.leadgrantcounty.org or contact Dianne Harris at 765.661.3071 or any LEAD Inc. Board Member.
 Individual tickets are $35.
 A full table of 8 is available for $250.
 Sponsorships range from $500 to $1,500.

 LEAD Inc. will also be celebrating the 40th anniversary of Leadership Grant County, the adult leadership class that was previously sponsored by the Chamber of Commerce and has been led by LEAD Inc for more than 15 years.